pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

-#About the appendPageLinks plugin function...
+# Tech Degree - Project 2 - the Pagination plugin function...

-#SUMMARY:
+# SUMMARY:

       this plugin requires the latest jQuery